Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 \subsection{Localization under Sensor Occlusion}

 One distinctive feature of UWB-Inertial localization is that the sensor set can be partially or completely occluded thanks to the obstacle-penetrating ability of UWB measurements.
 To demonstrate this feature, we put one UWB handheld device into a backpack (see Figure~\ref{fig:occluded-local}) and conducted three trials of experiments in the aforementioned first anchor constellation.
 Since the device was completely occluded by the backpack throughout the experiments, we created a motion capture tracking object for the backpack to record the ground truth position data approximately.
-As before, we summarize the average localization RMSE over three experimental trials together with the theoretical lower bound value in Figure~\ref{fig:barplot}.
-Readers are encouraged to view our supplementary video to gain an intuitive understanding of this experimental process.
+The average localization RMSE together with the theoretical lower bound is summarized in Figure~\ref{fig:barplot}.

-The average RMSE from the three experiments is $22$ centimeters, which closely matches the performance of multi-agent pedestrian localization ($21$ centimeters) within the same constellation.
+The average RMSE from the three experiments is $22$~cm, which closely matches the performance of multi-agent pedestrian localization ($21$~cm) within the same constellation.
 Although the fabric backpack did not pose a severe NLOS challenge for UWB measurements, conventional localization algorithms relying on cameras or LiDARs are unsuitable for this application.
-This result demonstrates that the UWB-inertial localization system has the potential to provide reliable positioning performance even under complete sensor occlusion.
+This experiment demonstrates that the UWB-inertial localization system has the potential to provide reliable positioning performance even under complete sensor occlusion.